-These settings, which can be user-defined, will cause the relay to switch to the CLOSED position when the battery voltage falls below the chosen "Battery low-voltage" setting; and will cause the relay to switch to the OPEN position when the battery voltage once again rises above the "Clear battery lowvoltage" setting.
+These settings, which can be user-defined, will cause the relay to switch ON when the battery voltage falls below the chosen "Battery low-voltage" setting; and will cause the relay to switch OFF when the battery voltage once again rises above the "Clear battery low-voltage" setting.
 Ensure, of course, that the "Battery low-voltage relay" setting is lower than the "Clear battery low-voltage relay" setting.

 An application for this feature, for example, is to automatically disconnect a load in order to prevent a battery from becoming too deeply discharged.